jackmaden/philosophybreak/src/pages/articles/anatman-buddhist-doctrine-of-no-self-why-you-do-not-really-exist/index.md

 Though it’s supposed Hume came to his views entirely independently, <a target="_blank" rel="noopener noreferrer" href="https://open.spotify.com/episode/0hZR9tRKq7iF130aJDVKJM?si=31f570d2ee9149e7">recent research by philosophy professor Alison Gopnik</a> suggests Hume may have been influenced by Buddhist philosophy.
 Indeed, the Buddha came to these very same conclusions some 2,000 years earlier: the self is an illusion, entrenched by the structure of our language.

-The key point is this: though we attempt to impose continuous narrative and meaning on our ‘selves’, these narratives are hopelessly simplified fictions: in reality, we are incredibly complex, swirling bundles of change.
+The key point is this: though we attempt to impose continuous narrative and meaning on our ‘selves’, these narratives are hopelessly simplified fictions and conventions: in reality, we are incredibly complex, swirling bundles of change.

 What makes us continuous with the people we were ten years ago, then, is not some fixed ‘self’, but a particular chain of causes and effects.
 We mistake our imperfect, ever-shifting memories of this chain for _substance_, and the convention of ‘self’ emerges.